10 Brilliant Ways to Save on Your Concrete Patio Costs

 • The contractor’s reputation and experience

-• The quality of materials they use
+• The quality of materials they suggest

-• The estimated time for project completion
+• The estimated timeline for finishing the project

 3. Choose a Cost-effective Concrete Mix